C15.2 Faculty/Staff Alcohol and Drug Policy

 If criminal charges are brought and an employee is convicted of a criminal drug statute for a violation occurring in the workplace, the following steps must be taken in order to be in compliance with the Federal Drug Free Workplace Act of 1988:

-The convicted employee must notify his/her supervisor within five (5) working days.
+The convicted employee must notify their supervisor within five (5) working days.

-The director of Human Resources and the principal investigator must be notified within (10) ten working days of the conviction.
+The associate vice president of Human Resources (and the principal investigator, if appropriate) must be notified within (10) ten working days of the conviction.

 If the employee is paid from a federal grant or contract, proper notice will be provided to the appropriate contracting agency.